What is the Temporal Method?

 - Some non-monetary items that appear on the company’s balance sheet, such as depreciation and amortization, are converted using whatever the associated exchange rate listed on the balance sheet is.

-When converting the foreign subsidiary’s retained earnings figure to the company’s functional currency, it is necessary that the equation Retained Earnings (Ending) = Retained Earnings (Beginning) + Net Income – Dividends must balance so that the income and retained earnings reported on the balance sheet match.
+When converting the foreign subsidiary’s retained earnings figure to the company’s functional currency, it is important that the equation Retained Earnings (Ending) = Retained Earnings (Beginning) + Net Income – Dividends must balance so that the income and retained earnings reported on the balance sheet match.

 Importance of Currency Conversion